TyBruceChen/SpXFSS/README.md

 To access the latest updates, browse the branches

 ## Why this project?
 When training AI models on Linux (Ubuntu) servers, it is often found hard to transmit the fine-tuned model back to other PCs which usually do not install with the ssh server (or other file server) for inference.
 Thus I decided to develop a file system that can enable cross-platform file uploading and downloading.
+Most importantly, easy-to-deploy and free.

 ![SpXFSS](https://github.com/user-attachments/assets/2319d13b-8264-46c3-a295-6ead07d609d5)
 <img width="620" alt="image" src="https://github.com/user-attachments/assets/0d1a948b-4578-482b-be53-2d0054945230">